 In 1689, Aurangzeb's forces captured and executed Sambhaji.
 His successor Rajaram, later Rajaram's widow Tarabai and their Maratha forces fought individual battles against the forces of the Mughal Empire.
 Territory changed hands repeatedly during the years (1689-1707) of interminable warfare.
 As there was no central authority among the Marathas, Aurangzeb was forced to contest every inch of territory, at great cost in lives and money.
-Even west. deep into as Aurangzeb drove Maratha territory - notably conquering Satara - the Marathas expanded eastwards into Mughal lands -Malwa and Hyderabad.
+Even Aurangzeb drove west, deep into Maratha territory - conquering Satara - the Marathas expanded eastwards into Mughal lands - Malwa and Hyderabad.
 The Marathas also expanded further South into Southern India defeating the independent local rulers there capturing Jinji in Tamil Nadu.
 Aurangzeb waged continuous war in the Deccan for more than two decades with no resolution.
 He thus lost about a fifth of his army fighting rebellions led by the Marathas in Deccan India.
 He travelled a long distance to the Deccan to conquer the Marathas and eventually died at the age of 88, still fighting the Marathas.